meta-induction/.github/profile/README.md

 3. The principle of induction itself must also be a universal statement.
 Therefore, if we attempt to consider its truth as derived from experience, we'll encounter the same problem that led to its formulation in the first place.

 4. To validate it, we'd need to use inductive inferences.
-Yet, to support these new 'meta-inductive' inference, we'd have to presuppose a higher-order inductive principle over and over again ad infinitum.
+Yet, to support these new 'meta-inductive' inference, we'd have to presuppose a higher-order inductive principle over and over again _ad infinitum_.
 Therefore, thought the philosophers of the past, trying to ground the principle of induction in experience "fails", as it leads to an "endless" chain of reasoning — a "never-ending" regress.

 # Meta-induction
 ... and meta-meta...-meta-induction, with a cut-off value of order will help us to enter the _**new**_ age.